holyshared/MMap/README.md

 ##### Thumbnail image group that displays it.

-The image group is an array of the object with the following property.The image group is an array of the object with the following property.
+The image group is an array of the object with the following property.

 * : **title**: *(string)* - Displayed title
 * : **src**: *(string)* - URL of displayed thumbnail image.